petervalencic/EOSHyperLinkCheck/README.md

 # EOSHyperLinkCheck

-A simple scrapper that checks for hyperlinks and verify if the link is accessible or not mainly used by EOSSupport.io team
+A simple scrapper that will be used by EOSSupport.io team to check for broken links in published articles

 # Installation